 The CFE business startup index

-For the past six years, the Centre for Entrepreneurs’ annual analysis of Companies House data has provided a detailed snapshot of business formations across the UK.
+For the past seven years, the Centre for Entrepreneurs’ annual analysis of Companies House data has provided a detailed snapshot of business formations across the UK.
 Featured in the Sunday Times in early January, the Centre’s mapping of business formations to local authorities allows policy-makers, journalists and others to gauge the state of entrepreneurial activity across the UK.